alihussainmeer/Helper-functions-for-RSA-algorithm/README.md

 The expression that has been used insted of eucledian method is :- d = (1+ (k + phi)) / e

-Result:- 'd' and the value of k at which we get integer value of d in the expression.
+Result:- 'd' and the value of k at which we get integer value of d in the expression.<br>
+'Where d is the required private key'